 Before taking any moves towards re-renting the property, you need to check your state and local laws regarding rental property abandonment.
 Complying with these laws will help ensure that the landlord is back to re-renting the property and recouping lost income as soon as possible.
 Failure to follow these rental laws can result in fines and legal actions against you and your business.

-Why Tenants Disappear
+Why Tenants Skip Rent or Disappear

 If you believe your tenant’s disappearance is the result of criminal activity, contact the police immediately.
 You will most likely be able to move forward with an eviction or abandonment process, but working with the police will ensure you receive their permission without tampering with a potential crime scene.